 Coach Deck Passes.
 Each teams participating in the meet will receive the greater of three deck passes for the team’s coaches or one deck pass per 10 swimmers entered into the meet.

 Missed Cut-Off Time Policy.
-The ISI missed cut-off policy will be enforced at the ISI Age Group Short Course Championships, the ISI Short Course Championships, and the ISI Long Course Championships.
+The ISI missed cut-off policy will be enforced at all ISI Championship Meets.

 Relay Seed times.
 Relay times entered for the meet prior to the initial meet entry deadline shall be either aggregate times based on athletes entered in the meet, a relay time achieved by the club within the past year extending back to previous year’s ISI Championships or a NT.